paretoux/paretoux.github.io/_prototypes/Tunnel.md

 {% include image_gallery.html folder="/assets/img/prototypes/tunnelgallery/boxinspiration" %}

-Since the [St George's COVID shield](https://paretoux.github.io/boxes/2020-05-11-covidshield.html) was not designed for tracheal intubation, there is no glove ports on the front panel.
-In order to keep the advantates of quick assembly, easy to store and ship, east disinfection which are brought by the single bendable flat plastic sheet, we designed a soft front panel with glove ports, with the inspiration from ["cuddle curtains"](https://www.cnbc.com/2020/07/02/cuddle-curtains-are-going-global-amid-the-coronavirus-pandemic.html) and the [smeirigid boxes](https://paretoux.github.io/boxes/2020-05-08-Covidbox.html).
-The soft front panel out of transparent plastic film allows the doctor to have very large maneuver.
+Since the [St George's COVID shield](https://paretoux.github.io/boxes/2020-05-11-covidshield.html) was not designed for tracheal intubation, there were no glove ports on the front panel.
+In order to keep the advantates of quick assembly, easy to store and ship, easy disinfection which are brought by the single bendable flat plastic sheet, we designed a soft front panel integrated with gloves.
+The inspiration came from from the ["cuddle curtains"](https://www.cnbc.com/2020/07/02/cuddle-curtains-are-going-global-amid-the-coronavirus-pandemic.html) and the [smeirigid boxes](https://paretoux.github.io/boxes/2020-05-08-Covidbox.html).
+The soft front panel made from transparent plastic film allows the doctor to have very large maneuver.

 {% include image_gallery.html folder="/assets/img/prototypes/tunnelgallery/frontpanelinspiration" %}

 ## How to use this box

-1. Tie the base around the bed;
+1. Use the quick connect belts to tie the base around the bed;
 2. Put gloves around the glove adapters on the flat plastic sheet;
 3. Bend the plastic sheet and insert both edges into the rubber groove in the base;
 4. Put the soft front panel around the tunnel and base;